 Address: 200 & 227 West 27th Street

-In 1967 they hired De Young & Moscowitz to design the buildings that would anchor the new campus, a design Paul Goldberger described as “a tailored version of Corbusier-inspired brutalism.”
+In 1967 FIT hired De Young & Moscowitz to design the buildings that would anchor the new campus, a design Paul Goldberger described as “a tailored version of Corbusier-inspired brutalism.”
 The result was a monolith spanning 26th, 27th and 28th streets on Seventh Avenue, bridging over 27th Street, which would remain open to traffic.
-The two connected limestone monoliths on Seventh Avenue, the six story arts building on the south east corner and the the Shirley Goodman Resource Center on the northeast corner were completed in 1977.
+The two connected limestone monoliths on Seventh Avenue, the six-story arts building on the southeast corner and the Shirley Goodman Resource Center on the northeast corner were completed in 1977.

-The only other FIT building to match another stylistically was the David Dubinsky Student Center, also design by De Young’s firm and completed the same year as the Seventh Avenue buildings.
-Located on the north-west corner of the campus on 8th Avenue between 27th and 28th Streets the Dubinsky Center shared the same limestone facade but had even fewer windows and no arcade.
-Because of the intention to make 27th Street the center of the campus, the back of the building faced 8th avenue, interrupting the largely commercial corridor.
+The only other FIT building to match another stylistically was the David Dubinsky Student Center, also designed by De Young’s firm and completed the same year as the Seventh Avenue buildings.
+Located on the north-west corner of the campus on 8th Avenue between 27th and 28th Streets the Dubinsky Center shared the same limestone facade yet had even fewer windows and no arcade.
+With the intention to make 27th Street the center of the campus, the back of the building faced 8th avenue, interrupting the largely commercial corridor.

 During the expansion, the firm also designed Co-Ed Hall at 230 West 27th Street, just west of Nagler Hall, which opened in 1974.
-Co Ed Hall had a Rudolphian style striated concrete facade, a contrast to its neighbor to the east or the sleek limestone buildings that were being constructed at the same time.
+Co-Ed Hall had a Rudolphian-style striated concrete facade, a contrast to its neighbor to the east or the sleek limestone buildings that were being constructed at the same time.
 Christopher Gray described the building’s facade as “bare, [and] rather hostile,” explaining the change in style because of the departure of Youssef S. Bahri from the firm who was a lead designer for the limestone projects on the east and west ends of the campus.
-Co Ed Hall was setback from the sidewalk with a privately owned public space (POPS) with benches and a row of trees.
+Co-Ed Hall was set back from the sidewalk by a privately owned public space (POPS) with benches and a row of trees.
 In his survey of POPS, Jerold S. Kayden notes the size of the space exceeded the minimal requirements for an “as-of-right” plaza.

 Gray, Christopher.
 A Smorgasbord Of Architectural Diversity.
 The New York Times, June 26, 2005.